supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 - If you cannot comprehend something into a logical argument in case of propositional forumlae, just use the truth table and find counter examples and arrive at solutions.

 ![[Guidelines to GATE-CS-20240924100725280.webp]]

+- Conjunctive normal form CNF = product of sums POS
+- Disjunctive normal form DNF = sum of products SOP

+- When asked to prove a logical equivalence, just go for by-case method.
+Its simple.

 ### Guidelines to First Order Logic